pylhc/pylhc.github.io/docs/packages/omc3/workflow.md

 | SDDS files:  `*.sdds`  | :material-arrow-right: | TFS files: `*.lin[xy]` | :material-arrow-right: | TFS files: `*.tfs`                |

 In this page, we will go through the essential steps in preparing and performing an analysis, by going from start to finish with a simple example.
+In this walk-through, we will cover the use of the different entrypoints available to perform necessary steps.

 !!! example  ""
-    For our example, we will start from data obtained in `MAD-X` with the `TRACK` command for the LHC machine with a scenario adapted from the 2018 machine configurations.
+    For our walk-through example, we will start from data obtained in `MAD-X` with the `TRACK` command for the 1023 turns in the LHC machine, with a scenario adapted from the 2018 configuration.
     Changes from the nominal scenario in your simulation could be including errors tables, orbit bumps, speculative magnet errors, additional elements etc.
     It is also easy for the reader to follow along if starting from measurements files.

 ## Preparing Data for Analysis

-Analysis in `omc3` is mostly done from measurement data, which has to be given in the LHC's [SDDS][sdds] binary format.
+Analysis in `omc3` is mostly done from measurement data, but can also be done on simulated tracking data.
-If your starting point is one or more measurement files in `SDDS` format from a similar machine, then you are set.
-However, if your data is in another format you will need to first convert it to `SDDS`.
+While `omc3` codes can read data from many machine formats, we will for demonstration purposes first convert our data to the LHC's [SDDS][sdds] binary format.

-For this `omc3` provides the `tbt_converter` entrypoint script.
+For this `omc3` provides the `tbt_converter` entrypoint.
 A typical use consists in specifying the location of your turn-by-turn measurement files, the data type of said files and the location in which to write the converted `SDDS` data.
 The formats supported by the converter are: